“For the last time, ma’am, what is your name and address?”

 She reflexively pulled her jacket together, even though it did not zip up.
 It was still her armour.
 The doctor took notice and returned his gaze to his monitor.

-“My name is Sarah Donald.
+“My name is Anastasia Donald.
 Here’s my ID.”

 “Is this still your address?”